maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ---

+## Event Stream Storage

+The event stream is stored as an append-only log inside an external platform-backed issue thread.

+### Storage Mechanism

+- Each dispute maps to a single issue thread
+- Each event is stored as a single comment
+- Comments are append-only by design

+### Retrieval

+On load:

+- All comments are fetched via API
+- Parsed into event objects
+- Sorted by sequence
+- Replayed through reducer

+### Constraints

+- Event order is authoritative via sequence number
+- Storage is untrusted and validated client-side
+- Invalid or malicious events are ignored during replay

+---

 ## Boot & Replay on Load

-On startup:

-1. Fetch GitHub issue comments
+1. Fetch event stream
-2. Parse into events
+2. Parse events
 3. Sort by sequence
-4. Replay deterministically through reducer
+4. Replay through reducer
 5. Drop invalid events
 6. Hydrate controller state

 Result:
-> Browser becomes a deterministic replay engine of GitHub history.
+> Deterministic reconstruction of full interaction state.

 ---